 In our current global landscape, many of us have turned to online shopping and mobile apps to buy groceries, order takeout, or keep up with fitness routines.
-In fact, one fifth of Canadians now purchase their groceries online.
+In fact, 13% of Canadians have purchased groceries online through the pandemic.1

 Scammers and fraudsters are taking advantage of the increase in e-commerce by creating fake websites and mobile apps to capture personal information.

 Here are some tips to help identify and protect yourself against fake websites and mobile apps.

 Just because you've gotten an e-mail from a well-known company or have seen an ad for an item on social media, doesn't mean that the sender, website or embedded links are legitimate.
 Many scams involve fraudsters setting up fake websites to mask themselves as a reputable company – when really, it's an attempt to gain your credit card details or sell you something that isn't as advertised.

 One common COVID-19 scam involves phony websites selling fake Clorox and Lysol2 and even offering vaccines.
 In some versions of this scam, you don't get anything at all but in others, you get sent fake versions of the products – which could be dangerous.
 Also be cautious of text messages, emails or calls related to Canada Emergency Response Benefit (CERB) or Canada Emergency Student Benefit (CESB) repayment.

 So, how do you know if a company or a website is real or not?
 The Financial Consumer Agency of Canada suggests that you pay attention to a few things before deciding whether to purchase something on a website you don't often visit.3

 - Does the website look poorly designed?
 Does it have broken links?